PyCQA/redbaron/docs/nodes_reference.rst

 ComprehensionLoopNode
 =====================

-The node represent the loop part of a comprehension structure.
+The node represents the loop part of a comprehension structure.

 .. ipython:: python